Adenovirus Infection

 Who gets adenovirus infection?

-What are the symptoms of adenovirus infection?
+What are the symptoms of adenovirus?

-How soon after exposure do symptoms appear?
+How soon after exposure do symptoms of adenovirus appear?

 For respiratory infections, symptoms usually appear 2–14 days after exposure to the virus.
 For intestinal tract infections, symptoms usually appear 3–10 days after exposure to the virus.

-How is adenovirus infection diagnosed?
+How is adenovirus diagnosed?

 Doctors usually diagnose adenovirus infection based on the patient’s symptoms.
-Laboratory tests are also available to identify the virus in the blood or other body fluids.
+Laboratory tests are also available to identify the virus in the stool, blood or other body fluids.

-What is the treatment for adenovirus infection?
+What is the treatment for adenovirus?

 How can adenovirus infection be prevented?